 Also be sure to give yourself a deadline, and “at some point in time” or “in the near future” or “eventually” do not count as deadlines.
 When you establish goals without a clear sense of a time frame they’re likely to peter out.

 Let’s say you’re in charge of a medical clinic, and you’re looking to hire additional nurses.
 You want to increase traffic among registered nurses, and you want them to click through to your contact or careers pages.

 - Identify your audience — in this case, registered nurses who are looking for a job.

 - Determine ways to bring this demographic to your site.
-AdWords can be a good option.
+Google Ads can be a good option.

 - You want your audience to engage with your website, and specifically to apply for a job or explore career opportunities.
 Tinker with landing pages and links that encourage this behavior.

 - Remember to make your goal measurable.
 Determine the best way to measure success.
 This could be the number of applications, number of visits, quality of applicants, etc.